PaddlePaddle/PaddleDetection/docs/DATA.md

 The data pipeline consists of four sub-systems: data parsing, image pre-processing, data conversion and data feeding APIs.

-Data samples are collected to form `dataset.Dataset`s, usually 3 sets are needed for training, validation, and testing respectively.
+Data samples are collected to form `data.Dataset`s, usually 3 sets are needed for training, validation, and testing respectively.

-First, `dataset.source` loads the data files into memory, then `dataset.transform` processes them, and lastly, the batched samples are fetched by `dataset.Reader`.
+First, `data.source` loads the data files into memory, then `data.transform` processes them, and lastly, the batched samples are fetched by `data.Reader`.

 Sub-systems details:
 1. Data parsing
-Parses various data sources and creates `dataset.Dataset` instances.
+Parses various data sources and creates `data.Dataset` instances.
 Currently, following data sources are supported:

 - COCO data source